 Effective content creation includes: 1) Frequent and meaningful communication with your alumni, (not just when you’re soliciting gifts or talking about gifts.)
 2) Maintaining a consistent social media presence to keep alumni engaged.
 3) Using email to its full capacity, (not just sending an occasional email when you can get around to it.)
 The average alumni organization sends 2.4 emails per month, but most membership organizations send up to four emails per week.
 Where does your organization fall within that range?
 Are you sending emails often enough?

 The value of content also ties into all the benefits you offer.
-Which leads us to our next deadly sin about ignoring member benefits.
+This leads us to our next deadly sin: ignoring member benefits.

 Deadly Sin #4: Being Stingy with Your Benefits